If you’re not familiar with chicken wattles, then you might agree that they are a curiosity of some sort.

 Next, wattles differ from one breed to another.
 For example, a Minorca would usually have a larger wattle compared to a Chantecler.
 To add, a Speckled Ranger would have a smaller wattle than a Gallina di Saluzzo.

-Lastly, the appearance of a wattle changes depending on the health of the chicken.
+Lastly, the appearance of the wattle changes depending on the health of the chicken.
 With this, it is possible to see a breed known for its large wattles having small wattles.
-In that case, it could mean that that chicken is sick.
+In that case, it could mean that the chicken is sick.

 Wattles may look different from one chicken to another, but all wattles serve the same purpose.